 Wedding flatlay checklists: So you’ve been looking around at all your favorite photographers’ portfolios, and one thing you noticed is the gorgeous photos of all the bride and groom’s details – jewelry, invitation suites, and heirloom items.
 I truly love all parts of the wedding day, but the flatlays are some of my favorites.
 I always do them right away when I arrive for your wedding, and ideally I take an hour to style & shoot everything.

-I share a wedding flatlay checklist with my clients a few weeks before the wedding so they are sure to think about it in time to gather a few more items if they want to.
+I share a wedding flatlay checklist with my clients during the planning process so they are sure to think about it in time to gather a few more items if they want to, and usually put a reminder right on the timeline too.
 And today, I’m going to share that checklist with you too!

 *IMPORTANT: Your photographer would love to have some of the florals you’ll be using throughout your wedding day.
 If your florist will supply me a small bucket of extra pieces so I can incorporate those in your detail shots, that would be marvelous!